HoldTheLettuce/persianlanguagescraper/README.md

 Scrapes MP3 files from the glossary sections of https://www.persianlanguageonline.com/learn/ and organizes them into directories.

-Saw this posted as a job on Upwork and decided to make it with the intent of showing the employer and getting hired.

 ## How to use

 Execute: `python3 scrape.py`